hassadee/gamanee/README.md

-# Gamanee : Mixins Extension for SASS/SCSS
+# HCSS : Mixins Extension for SASS/SCSS

-Gamanee is a Mixins extension and CSS Authoring Framework for SASS/SCSS.
+HCSS is a Mixins extension and CSS Authoring Framework for SASS/SCSS.

 This will help you increase performance and reduce time of writing CSS.
 So you don't need to worry about browsers prefix anymore!